gcziprusz/NeuralNest/dict.md

 - symbolic regression
   - Symbolic regression is a machine learning technique that aims to find mathematical expressions or formulas that best describe a given dataset.
 Unlike traditional regression methods that fit parametric models (such as linear regression or polynomial regression) to data, symbolic regression seeks to discover mathematical relationships in an unrestricted, symbolic form.
 # T
+- Transformer architecture
+    - A neural network architecture based on self-attention mechanisms, widely used in natural language processing tasks.
+- Trigonometric functions (sin, cos, etc.)
+    - Mathematical functions describing the relationships between angles and the lengths of the sides of a right triangle.
 - tpu?
     - TBD
 - transformer network